Otavalo market visit 1946

 Every Saturday thousands of people from all over the world visit the Otavalo market.
 Not only foreigners that come as tourists, but also many Ecuadorians.
 Local people, as well as many inhabitants from the nearby capital Quito.

-The main reason: Otavalo houses one of the largest indigenous markets in Latin-America.
-A must see for many.
+The main reason: Otavalo houses one of the largest indigenous handicrafts markets in Latin-America.
+A must visit for many.

 Visit to Otavalo market